dz4k/www/entries/2020-10-16-coffeescript-frontmatter.md

 ## CoffeeScript All The Time!

-CoffeeScript is actually mentioned in the GitHub repo for `gray-matter`, the library Eleventy uese to parse frontmatter.
+CoffeeScript is actually mentioned in the GitHub repo for `gray-matter`, the library Eleventy uses to parse frontmatter.
 Compared to YAML, it's not much more verbose:

 <div style="display:grid;grid-template-columns:1fr 1fr; gap: 2ch">